psuong/psuong.github.io/projects.md

 Viacom Dora is a 2D point and click scavenger game designed for kids built at Hack BU, which won second place in the best Media Hack.
-Players collect as many items as they can within the time limit and are transitioned into a page where they can record themselves state the spanish equivalent of the item they collected.
+Players collect as many items as they can within the time limit and are transitioned into a page where they can record themselves state the Spanish equivalent of the item they collected.
 From there, players can replay their own recording and compare it with the actual Spanish word.

 ## [Battle Blocks Royale](https://bitbucket.org/psuong01/battle-blocks-royale)